<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=326548402028168&amp;ev=PageView&amp;noscript=1">

 Download your E-book On Creating Personas

-Of course, when talking about enterprise-level organizations, there usually has to be a delineation between the sales and marketing departments.
+Of course, when talking about enterprise-level organisations, there usually has to be a delineation between the sales and marketing departments.
 But should there also be a strict separation of processes and goals?
 Is it productive for these two "teams" to view each other as competitors instead of collaborators?
 The answer must be a resounding No!

 This organisational misalignment is counterproductive.
-Are not the ultimate goals of the sales and marketing departments (to gain customers and close sales) exactly the same?
+Are not the ultimate goals of the sales and marketing departments (to gain customers and close sales) the same?
 Absolutely!
 A company that successfully harmonises marketing strategy with sales tactics can move forward with the same unity of purpose enjoyed by that sole proprietor of the cleaning company.

 So the question becomes: How can sales and marketing come into alignment to reach those objectives?
 This is where psychology comes into play, in the form of buyer personas.

-Creating Effective Buyer Personas
+The Essential Elements of Effective Buyer Personas

-creating buyer personas
+creating buyer personas for marketing and sales alignment

-Buyer personas has been defined as "a semi-fictional representation of your ideal customer based on market research and real data about your existing customers".
+Buyer personas have been defined as "a semi-fictional representation of your ideal customer based on market research and real data about your existing customers".
 The process of creating and implementing buyer personas can unite a company's sales and marketing departments at the very start.
-For instance, a collaborative approach to crafting a buyer persona for an individual client can ensure that marketers and salespeople are on the same page with regards to content, tone, and objectives.
+For instance, a collaborative approach to crafting a buyer persona for an individual client can ensure that marketers and salespeople are on the same page with regard to content, tone, and objectives.

 What makes a buyer persona truly effective?
 There are 3 essential elements that form a buyer persona, each of which must be carefully deconstructed: